Inclusion and diversity

 - Women’s Interest Network and Women in Wage, which support women across the majority of our sites

-- BEST (Black Employee Success Team) formed in 2017
+- BEST (Black Employee Success Team)

-- GOAL (Global Organization for the Advancement of Latinos) formed in 2019
+- GOAL (Global Organization for the Advancement of Latinos)

-- ACE (Asian Connection for Excellence) formed in 2019
+- ACE (Asian Connection for Excellence)

-- Indigenous networks
+- Indigenous Network

 Hear from members of our Imperial Indigenous Network in Cold Lake about the importance of the group and mentorship: